Rogério Martins

-Rogério Gonçalves Martins (born November 19, 1984) is a Brazilian footballer who currently plays for Iraklis as an attacking midfielder.
+Rogério Gonçalves Martins (born November 19, 1984) is a Brazilian footballer who currently plays for Pyrasos as an attacking midfielder.

+Career

 In 2005, Rogério moved abroad to play football in Greece, joining third-tier club Asteras Tripolis F.C.
 By age 31, he had completed eleven seasons in Greek football, scoring 51 goals in 292 appearances in all competitions.
 Rogério's first Super League Greece goal came in 2007, a match-winner against Panathinaikos while playing for Asteras.

-After Rogério retired from playing in 2021, he joined the training staff of Agia Paraskevi F.C.'s youth academy.
+After Rogério retired from playing in 2021, he joined the training staff of Agia Paraskevi's youth academy.
+In March 2023, Martins returned to the pitch, signing with Pyrasos.
+In August 2022, it was confirmed that Martins, in addition to being an active player for the club, would also act as a coach in the club's academy in the future.
+In September 2023, 39-year old Martins signed a contract extension with the club.